 • Receipts without form of payment indicated

-Within ten business days of completion of travel, all travelers must complete an Ithaca College Expense Report Form for each trip.
-Reimbursements will be based on one final approved expense report.
+Within ten business days of completion of travel, all travelers must submit an Expense Report with an approved Spend Authorization.

 • For International Travel, additional instructions can be found in the International Travel section of this policy.

 In order to comply with IRS regulations, Ithaca College employees must submit an Expense Report in IC Finance Cloud within 10 days of completion of travel.
 In the event that an Expense Report is not submitted to IC Finance Cloud within 60 days, any college paid expenses will be treated as income to the employee.
 These funds will be subject to required payroll tax withholding and reported on the employee's W-2.

 College related travel expenses incurred using personal funds